Industry News

 Recycling content does not mean copying and pasting.
 Each format must be adapted to the distribution channel, the expected tone and the audience's level of attention.

 A LinkedIn post will not be structured in the same way as an SEO article or a video.
-This adaptation makes it possible to keep the message relevant while improving engagement.
+This adaptation keeps the message relevant while improving engagement.
 A social media post, an SEO article or a video do not meet the same expectations and must follow a consistent editorial line.

 Identify the content that deserves a second life

 Not all content needs to be recycled.
-Teams must first identify the content that is already performing well: pages that generate traffic, well-ranked articles, case studies, webinars or posts that spark a lot of engagement.
+Teams must first identify content that is already performing well: pages that generate traffic, well-ranked articles, case studies, webinars or posts that attract a lot of engagement.

-These are often the content pieces that offer the best potential for reuse.
-By relying on performance data, businesses can focus their efforts on the most useful and profitable content.
+These are often the pieces of content with the greatest potential for reuse.
+By relying on performance data, businesses can focus their efforts on the most useful and most profitable content.

 Update existing content

-SEO does not depend solely on novelty.
-Updating an article that is already well placed can be more effective than publishing new content.
+Search engine optimisation does not depend solely on novelty.
+Updating an already well-ranked article can be more effective than publishing new content.

-Businesses can enrich the information, add recent figures, improve the keywords or rework the meta descriptions.
-This update helps maintain the relevance of the content in search results.
-It also helps improve its SEO and improve the site's organic search performance in the long term.
+Businesses can enrich the information, add recent figures, improve keywords or rework meta descriptions.
+This update helps keep the content relevant in search results.
+It also helps improve its SEO and the site's search engine optimisation over the long term.

 Strengthen internal linking

 This approach also helps improve visibility on search engines.
-By strengthening internal linking between each web page, businesses also improve their search engine results and organic search rankings.
+By strengthening internal linking between each web page, businesses also improve their search engine results and their search engine optimisation.

 Recycling content therefore makes it possible to stay relevant without starting from scratch.
-This content optimisation also helps better meet the new expectations of search engines and changes in search results.
+This content optimisation also makes it easier to meet the new expectations of search engines and changes in search results.
 It helps businesses maintain visibility despite the constant evolution of search behaviour.

 How to organise a content recycling strategy